Jingo-Finance/docs/docs/sdk/v3/guides/02-quoting.md

 ## Introduction

-This guide will cover how to get the current quotes for any token pair on the Pegasys protocol.
-It is based on the [Quoting code example](https://github.com/uniswap/examples/tree/main/v3-sdk/quoting), found in the Pegasys code examples [repository](https://github.com/Uniswap/examples).
+This guide will cover how to get the current quotes for any token pair on the Jingo protocol.
+It is based on the [Quoting code example](https://github.com/uniswap/examples/tree/main/v3-sdk/quoting), found in the Jingo code examples [repository](https://github.com/Uniswap/examples).
 To run this example, check out the examples's [README](https://github.com/uniswap/examples/blob/main/v3-sdk/minting-position/README.md) and follow the setup instructions.

 :::info
 If you need a briefer on the SDK and to learn more about how these guides connect to the examples repository, please visit our [background](./01-background.md) page!